Fair Isaac Corporation

 Ten Moats Verdict

 FICO is a net AI beneficiary in its Platform segment — AI-driven credit decisioning, fraud detection, and alternative data integration (UltraFICO/Plaid) all compound Platform ARR growth — but the Scores segment faces a secular competitive threat from VantageScore that is regulatory and pricing-driven, not technological.
 The strongest AI-resilient moats — proprietary 70-year dataset (grows more valuable as AI models require rich longitudinal training data), transaction embedding (real-time AI decisioning increases per-pull volume), and system-of-record status (regulatory and legal frameworks do not update at AI speed) — all hold firmly.
-The primary risk is the FHFA's lender-choice framework combined with bureau-subsidised VantageScore pricing creating the first credible long-term pathway for pricing power erosion.
-FICO's AI-era durability is strong for the Platform and defensible for Scores, but the 30-year regulatory monopoly has structurally ended — moat durability now depends on institutional inertia and Platform compounding rather than mandate exclusivity.
+The primary risk has escalated from a GSE-specific lender-choice framework to a comprehensive federal dismantling: VA, FHA, USDA, Fannie, and Freddie all now formally permit FICO alternatives, and Fannie Mae has gone further by eliminating minimum credit score requirements entirely.
+FICO's AI-era durability is strong for the Platform and defensible for Scores near-term, but the 30-year regulatory monopoly has been comprehensively dismantled — moat durability now depends entirely on institutional inertia, network effects, and Platform compounding rather than any mandate exclusivity.

 Credit risk officers, loan underwriters, and fraud analysts invest years mastering FICO Platform's decision management workflows.
 Compliance teams build institutional knowledge around FICO Score interpretation that is not transferable to VantageScore models without retraining entire origination teams across hundreds of lenders simultaneously.